CumulusNetworks/docs/content/cumulus-netq-47/Installation-Management/Upgrade-NetQ/Upgrade-System.md

 2. Follow the {{<link title="Install the NetQ System" text="installation process">}} for your deployment model.

 3. For on-premises deployments, {{<link title="Back Up and Restore NetQ/#restore-your-netq-data" text="restore your NetQ data">}}.
+-->

 ## Upgrading from NetQ 4.5.0 or Later

-You can upgrade directly to NetQ 4.7.0 if your deployment is currently running version 4.5.0 or later.
+You can upgrade directly to NetQ 4.7.0 if your deployment is currently running version 4.5.0 or 4.6.0.
 ### Back up your NetQ Data

-{{<link title="Back Up and Restore NetQ" text="Backing up your NetQ data">}} is an optional step for on-premises deployments.
+Before you upgrade, you can {{<link title="Back Up and Restore NetQ" text="back up your NetQ data">}}.
+This is an optional step for on-premises deployments.
 NetQ cloud deployments create backups automatically.

 ### Update NetQ Debian Packages